api-check/wordpress-woocommerce-plugin/README.md

 =============

 This plugin is created to use the [ApiCheck](https://apicheck.nl) API to validate Woocommerce addresses.
-Currently supported countries: The Netherlands, Belgium, and Luxembourg.
+Currently supported countries: The Netherlands, Belgium, Luxembourg and France.

 Create account
 =============